 Why Site Inspections Matter

-Reduce risk: identify potential issues before contracts are signed.
+Reduce risk: identify issues before signing contracts.

-Validate supplier claims: ensure brochures and proposals match reality.
+Validate supplier claims: confirm brochures match reality.

-Optimize planning: assess flow, signage needs, and breakout space logistics.
+Optimize planning: assess flow and space logistics.

 Contexts and Uses for Site Inspections

-Site inspections are valuable across a variety of event contexts:
+Site inspections apply across event types:

-Company retreats: evaluating outdoor areas, accommodation, and team-building facilities.
+Company retreats: evaluate outdoor areas and accommodation.

 How to Conduct a Site Inspection Successfully